Skip to main content

 Founder, Codivox

-16 min read
+16 min read · Updated May 1, 2026

 Table of contents

-We made three changes: rewrote the headline to name the specific outcome, moved the CTA above the fold on mobile, and added one sentence of social proof directly next to the button.
+We made three changes: rewrote the headline to name the specific outcome, moved the CTA above the fold on mobile, and added one sentence of social proof next to the button.
 Conversion rate went from 2.1% to 4.8% in 3 weeks.
 No redesign.
 No new animation.
 Just better decisions about information hierarchy.

 This guide covers the specific design principles, psychology, and testing frameworks that separate landing pages that convert from those that just look good in a Figma file.
+It’s focused on single-goal landing pages - when a page has one job and you need it to perform better.

 Quick answer: What do high-converting landing pages have in common?